 Catherine Hathaway, Language Arts and Literature, holds a bachelor’s degree from Duke University with a double major in psychology and studio design, and a K-8 Level II teaching license with endorsements in TESOL and gifted education.
 She loves to cook, garden, throw pottery, bird watch, and hang out with her husband, daughter, two dogs, nine chickens and turkey.

 Joan Logghe, Poetry.
 New Mexico Artist-in-Residence since 1984, Joan has won numerous awards in the field of poetry including a 1991 National Endowment for the Arts fellowship.She presents poetry readings throughout New Mexico and nationally.
 Joan was named to the two year Poet Laureate post in June 2010.
 Read more about Joan here.

-Shelley Robinson, Art.
+Shelley Robinson, Science and Art.
 Shelley teaches 6th, 7th and 8th grade art.
 She has her secondary art teaching certification from the SFCC Teacher Academy and a Master’s degree in Printmaking from University of New Mexico as well as her glass art training from Pilchuck Glass School, Stanwood, Washington and 15 years experience as an arts educator at the Museum of International Folk Art in Santa Fe.
 Ms. Robinson always looks forward to sharing her creativity and guiding middle school girls through a foundation of art skills and techniques in an exploratory and encouraging environment.
 Outside of the classroom, you’ll find Shelley on her bike and in the mountains, hiking with husband, Tom and kids, Jackson and Rosemary, and best dog, Eddie.